 - Then review your blocked and allowed sites.
 To allow a site that you already blocked: Under "Blocked," select the site's name and change the camera or microphone permission to "Allow."

 Please note that if you choose to make a recording without connecting to Vimeo first, you will need to register for or log into your existing account in order to share the video.

-In the new window, scroll down to Screen Recording and ensure that Google Chrome has permission to access the contents of your screen.
+- Scroll down to Screen Recording and ensure that Google Chrome is checked.

 To start recording, click on the Vimeo logo in your browser extension.
 You can choose from the following settings for your screen recording: